 Number of Workplace Injuries

-Of the RIDDOR company-reported injuries (which tend to be more serious), 42,920 incapacitated the worker by 7 days or more, representing 71% of all injuries.
-The number of workplace accidents has declined 4% in the past five years.
+Of the RIDDOR company-reported injuries (which tend to be more serious), 44,038 incapacitated the worker by 7 days or more, representing 71% of all injuries.
+The number of workplace accidents varies quite a bit from year to year, as you can see in the following table—especially during years impacted by the pandemic.

 Number of Reported Non-fatal Injuries to Employees in Great BritainLFSRIDDORTotal